jeyabalajis/aws-certified-sa-pro-notes/docs/network/route53.md

 aws route53 delete-vpc-association-authorization --hosted-zone-id <hosted-zone-id>  --vpc VPCRegion=<region>,VPCId=<vpc-id> --region us-east-1
 ```

-Amazon EC2 instances in the VPC from Account B can now resolve records in the private hosted zone in Account A.
+**Amazon EC2 instances in the VPC from Account B can now resolve records in the private hosted zone in Account A.**

 [Route53 private hosted zone](https://aws.amazon.com/premiumsupport/knowledge-center/route53-private-hosted-zone/)

-## DNS Resolvers
+## DNS Resolvers / Hybrid DNS

+### Inbound Resolver

 - _Inbound Resolver_: This allows your DNS resolvers to easily resolve domain names for AWS resources such as EC2 instances or records in a Route 53 private hosted zone.

+> Inbound here is from the perspective of Route 53.
+Any DNS resolver in your on-premises network can reach Route 53 inbound resolver to reach AWS resources (such as EC2 instances and Route 53 Private Hosted Zones).

+**To accomplish inbound, link up domain names of your AWS resources to Route 53 inbound endpoint _in your on-premise resolver_.**

+### Outbound Resolver

-- _Outbound Resolver_: Resolver conditionally forwards queries to resolvers on your network via this endpoint
+- _Outbound Resolver_: Resolver conditionally forwards queries to resolvers on your network (_on-premises_) via this endpoint
+- Outbound resolve requires resolver rules.

+> Outbound is from the perspective of Route 53.
+Route 53 can _conditionally_ forward queries to on-premises resolvers.
+>A classic example of this is to resolve On-prem Active Directory servers through Route 53 resolvers.

 > **Conditional forwarding rules** – You create conditional forwarding rules (also known as forwarding rules) when you want to forward DNS queries for specified domain names to DNS resolvers on your network.

+#### Outbound Resolver rules
+- Conditional Forwarding Rules
+- System Rules
+- Auto-defined System Rules
+- If multiple rules are matched, Route 53 chooses the mose specific match.

+> Route 53 resolver is _within a VPC_, can be deployed across multiple AZ.
+10,000 queries per second per IP.